RMerl/asuswrt-merlin/README-merlin.txt

           a DNS-based filtering service, and apply a specific filter both globally and on a per-client basis.
 Supported
           are: OpenDNS, Norton Connect Safe and YandexDNS.
+   - NEW: helper.sh script, to simplify creation of postconf scripts.
+See the postconf section for details.
    - CHANGED: Discontinued SDK5 builds for the RT-N66U.
 The new EM builds resolved wifi range issues by running the SDK6 driver set in Engineering Mode (driver provided by Asus).